AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 • Form 64C: Statement of income distributed by the fund.

-• Contract notes or proof of investment for audit purposes.
+• Contract notes / proof of investment for audit trail.

 3. Advance Tax

-• If your tax liability exceeds ₹10,000 in a year, you must pay advance tax in four instalments to avoid interest penalties.
+• If your net tax liability exceeds ₹10,000 in a year, pay advance tax in four instalments to avoid interest.

 b) For NRI Investors